 For those in quarantine: If you are self-quarantined due to age or health and need someone to check on you every few days via phone, the Long Term Care/Homebound Ministry team will help you.
 If you need an essential item such as groceries or medications, let us know.
 We will try to identify a resource to help you.
 Contact the parish office at (573) 449-5424 or email Janet Kelly, receptionist, at [email protected].

-Building Hours: The building will be open Monday through Saturday from 8-10:30 a.m. and 2-5 p.m. and on Sundays from 2-5 p.m.
-Priests will be available during those times if you would like to receive the Sacrament of Reconciliation and/or the Sacrament of Anointing of the Sick.
+Building Hours: The building will be open for private prayer Monday through Saturday from 8-10:30 a.m. and 2-5 p.m. and on Sundays from 2-5 p.m.
 The regularly scheduled times of Reconciliation on Tuesdays and Saturdays from 4-4:30 p.m. will continue.

 Jesus has been moved to the Tabernacle in the main Chapel, and you are welcome to pray there while the building is open.
 Please be mindful of distancing and having less than 10 people in the Chapel at any time.
 Please enter through the side door on Turner Avenue.
 The parish office will be closed, as well as the classrooms upstairs and the student lounge.
 Staff will continue to regularly check phones and emails.

-Event Cancellations: Per the Diocese’s directives, all scheduled in-person events have been canceled now until April 3, including the Lenten Penance Service.
+Event Cancellations: All scheduled in-person events have been canceled now until further notice.

 Campus Ministry Information